+We acknowledge the principles of King IV and the Companies Act 71 of 2008, as amended (the Companies Act).
 Nu-World's board of directors and entire management team are committed to sound governance and good corporate citizenship.
-We accept that good governance practices are fundamental to creating, protecting and sustaining shareholder and stakeholder value, especially within the current volatile economic environment.
-Our governance structures are in line with King III and the Companies Act 71 of 2008, as amended (the Companies Act).
+We accept that good governance practices are fundamental to creating, protecting and sustaining shareholder and stakeholder value.

 All of our operating subsidiaries adopt our corporate governance framework and standards.
 Our group approach to risk management is functional and effective.
-The focus of managing the risks facing the Group is based on identifying, assessing, mitigating, managing and monitoring all known forms of identifiable risks.
+The focus of managing the risks facing the group is based on identifying, assessing, mitigating, managing and monitoring all known forms of identifiable risks.